How do I set up SAML for my Merge Organization?

 api-eu.merge.dev

-If you're not using OneLogin, using Okta but not in the US multitenant, or using another provider, you'll need to create a new SAML integration with the below details:
+If you're not using OneLogin, using Okta but not in the US multitenant, or using another provider, you'll need to create a new SAML integration with the details below.

 The details below have some placeholders:

-<SAML_PROVIDER_ID>: Your CSM will provide you.<DOMAIN>: This will be your tenant-specific URL.
+<SAML_PROVIDER_ID>: Your CSM will provide this.<DOMAIN>: This is your tenant-specific URL.
 For example:US multitenant:

 api.merge.devEU multitenant: